Newspaper Sex Ads

-We've had to resort to seeking legal advice and now both the Children's Commissioner and the EHRC (Equality and Human Rights Commission) are in discussion with the ASA.
+We've had to resort to seeking legal advice and now both the Children's Commissioner and the EHRC (Equality and Human Rights Commission) are in discussions with the ASA.

 In early 2017, the ASA said it will:

-- Tighten up on Sexualised Images of Children under 18 and
+- End Sexualised Images of Children under 18 and

-It has also conceeded that it is a Public Body, legally required to seek to eliminate harassment, discrimination and victimisaion - the very definition of the porn and sex trade.
+It has also conceeded that it is a Public Body, legally required to seek to eliminate harassment, discrimination and victimisaion of women in all its policies and decisions.
+This is the very definition of the porn and sex trade.
 In 2018 it is reviewing how it can better meet its Public Body requirements.

 We, of course, have already told it exactly how - by writing in new codes to end the promotion of the most harmful industries on the planet (the porn and sex trade) at least in non-age restricted public spaces, like our newspapers.